1201 Cedar Lane, Northbrook, IL 60062

 Tinkercad is an online tool that has great tutorials and is very easy to use.

 It is best to check your designs with Netfabb to be sure there are no errors in design.
+Or download the free Autodesk 3D Print Utility, which will repair any errors and prepare your object for printing.

 These designs must be saved in the .STL format.
-This file is then converted by another program, supplied by Makerbot, which tells the printer how to orient the object, how to slice it into printable layers and what level of detail to print.
+This file is then converted by another program, supplied by Makerbot, which tells the printer how to orient the object, how to slice it into printable layers and at what level of detail to print.

 Making your own designs is more complex that just putting a few shapes together.
 There are many considerations in creating a shape that will print well.
 Read up on how to get started in creating your own designs, some guidelines, and how to send your file to the Library.
 Or go directly to our easy, step-by-step instructions on how to customize a Thingiverse design and then share it with the Library to be printed.